 Manganese is an essential nutrient

-- Some manganese is needed to support many vital processes in the body, such as building bones and healing wounds.
+- Some manganese is needed to support many important processes in the body, such as building bones and healing wounds.

 - May be associated with learning and behavior problems in children.